Mutation of cluster-tilting objects and potentials: Introduction

 \section{Introduction}

 The Fomin-Zelevinsky mutation of quivers plays an important role in the theory of cluster algebras initiated in \cite{fz1}.
 There is, motivated by this theory via \cite{mrz}, a mutation of cluster-tilting objects in cluster categories, and more generally Hom-finite triangulated 2-Calabi-Yau (2-CY for short) categories over an algebraically closed field $K$ \cite{bmrrt,iy}.
 This has turned out to give a categorical model for the quiver mutation in certain cases \cite{bmr2,birs}.
+There is also a theory of mutation for 3-CY algebras \cite{ir}.
 On the other hand there is the recent theory of mutation of quivers with potentials $(Q,W)$, initiated in \cite{dwz}.

 Associated with cluster-tilting objects $T$ in 2-CY categories $\C$ are the endomorphism algebras $\End_{\C}(T)$, called 2-CY-tilted algebras.
 And associated with a quiver with potential $(Q,W)$ are algebras called Jacobian algebras in \cite{dwz}.
 The mutation of cluster-tilting objects induces an operation on the associated 2-CY-tilted algebras and the mutation of quivers with potentials induces an operation on the associated Jacobian algebras.
 The theme of this paper is to investigate these classes of algebras and their relationships, in particular with respect to mutation.
 In addition to cluster-tilting objects in triangulated 2-CY categories, we also deal with mutation of tilting modules over 3-CY algebras, and their relationship to mutation of quivers with potentials.
 We now state the main results of this paper, referring to section \ref{sec1} for definitions and background material.